mez/carnd/P3_behavioral_cloning/writeup_report.md

 # Data Exploration

-If you think the Lewis and Clark expediation was tough, try exploring an unknown dataset.
+If you think the Lewis and Clark expedition was tough, try exploring an unknown dataset.
 I am being dramatic.
-When you are explroing data; you want to keep thinking, what is the least amount of data you can sample which will represent your problem (population if you like stats).
-For this problem we will be using the provided udacity dataset.
+When you are exploring data; you want to keep thinking, what is the least amount of data you can sample which will represent your problem (population if you like stats).
+For this problem we will be using the provided Udacity dataset.
 Let's dive in!

 Our goal is steering angle prediction, so let's take a look at what the dataset shows us!
 The plot below shows a few take aways: